Akurateco

 Any routing parameter can also be added to the routing rules.

-Akurateco provides an opportunity to set up intelligent payment routing according to any custom parameter that can be evaluated based on the collected data in the system and used to route the transaction to the specified MID or acquirer.
+Akurateco provides an opportunity to set up an intelligent payment routing strategy according to any custom parameter that can be evaluated based on the collected data in the system and used to route the transaction to the specified MID or acquirer.

 Also, users can combine the mentioned parameters when routing transactions.
 For instance, if a particular MID offers lower interchange fees for MasterCard in Slovenia, you can set this MID for routing such transactions, increasing profit.